gellisun/fitmein/README.md

       return super().form_valid(form)
 ```
 ### API
-Amongst one of the features is the API call: our program matches two or more users using their GPS/IP location by means of the HTLM5 Geolocation API.
+Amongst one of the features is the API call of which Lucas was in charge: our program matches two or more users using their GPS/IP location by means of the HTLM5 Geolocation API.
 When first prompted, the user provides data on which activities he would like to perform and this information is stored in his profile.
 The program then makes a JavaScript call to the API that takes the user's 'latitude' and 'longitude', it then passes on those values through an URL to the back-end which are then parsed and stored in the database.
 Finally, a filter is applied to every active profile in the database that has selected similar activities to that of the user, and calculates the distance between these profiles and the user, returning a table of profiles within a certain range that have the same activity interests as our user.

 ```JavaScript
 const displayCoord = document.getElementById("displayCoord")